 - Make sure to respond to security alerts by changing your passwords.
 We provide these alerts when your logins are affected by a breach.

-- Turn on 2-factor authentication (2FA) for an extra layer of security.
+- Protect your account with 2-factor authentication (2FA) for an extra layer of security.

 - Dashlane Premium subscribers can use our virtual private network (VPN) for additional security on unsecured networks like public WiFi.